predictionmachine/pm-github-actions/README.md

    - Check hardcoded credentials in files.
    - Linting and type check - flake8, black, mypy
    - Run test suit and generate result + test coverage (using code climate)
-   - Check missing docstrings using.
+   - Check missing docstrings using [interrogate](https://github.com/econchick/interrogate)
    - The config file + the requirements.txt file used during the CI builds are fetched from [pm-coding-template](https://github.com/predictionmachine/pm-coding-template/) dynamically.

 **Note**: For above mentioned checks the `github-actions` bot will comment the respective issues/check fails.